 Episodes can be of any length, and the series must represent at least 60 minutes of screen time.

-Animation must represent at least 50% of the total screen time of the series.
+Animation must represent at least 50 per cent of the total screen time of the series.

 The following are not eligible:

-projects that have been presented at any other market within nine months of AAS 2014.
+Projects that have been presented at any other market within nine months of AAS 2015.

 2. PRODUCER INVOLVEMENT

 The involvement of creators in the presentation of projects is encouraged, but each project must be represented at the Asian Animation Summit by a producer who is authorised to represent the rights and who intends to be the principal producer of the project.